 Matthew White (2009), Crime and punishment in Georgian Britain.
 At: British Library website.

 Jim Sutton (2004), Protecting Privilege and Property: Associations for the Prosecutions of Felons.
-In: Local Historian, volume 34, number 2.
-(Starts on page 25 of PDF linked to here.)
+In: The Local Historian, volume 34, number 2.
+PDF version downloaded from BALH website (article starts on page 25 of PDF).